Powell Flutes: Sonaré Winds

-In 2002, Verne Q. Powell Flutes Inc. created a division called Sonaré Winds.
-Sonaré President David Kilkenny and Powell President Steve Wasser created the business plan, and launched the product in August of 2002 at the NFA show in Washington DC.
+In 2002, Powell Flutes created a division called Sonaré Winds.
+Sonaré President David Kilkenny and Powell President Steve Wasser created the business plan, and launched the product in August 2002 at the NFA show in Washington DC.
 The flute grew to the #1 position in the market within short order.
 The handmade headjoint of the Sonaré flute is used to generate the "Powell sound," while the process used in production of the body avoids the high cost of a handmade Powell instrument.

 In 2005, Sonare President David Kilkenny and Brass Expert Jim Becker created a line of trumpets with partner Cliff Blackburn.
 The trumpets were originally made in Germany (later moved to Elkhart, Indiana by the E.K.
 Blessing Co.) and have a [leadpipe] and mouthpiece made by Cliff Blackburn.